-3.1 Drawing on the aspirations set out in the supporting text to Policy 3.2 of the Part 2 Local Plan, further visioning work was undertaken.
+- 3.1 Drawing on the aspirations set out in the supporting text to Policy 3.2 of the Part 2 Local Plan, further visioning work was undertaken.
 It has been informed by further work undertaken in support of the East Midlands Development Corporation programme, the analysis presented in Section 2 on opportunities and constraints and the feedback received to the engagement in autumn 2020.
-A strategic vision has been developed for Toton and Chetwynd Barracks.

-3.2 The public transport improvements planned at Toton and Chetwynd Barracks will make these sites some of the best-connected places in the country.
+A strategic vision has been developed for Toton and Chetwynd Barracks. - 3.2 The public transport improvements planned at Toton and Chetwynd Barracks will make these sites some of the best-connected places in the country.greatly improve connectivity.
 We must make the most of this opportunity and ensure local residents reap the benefits.
-3.3 Using its unrivalled connectivity, Toton and Chetwynd Barracks will feature a range of employment opportunities, which will complement rather than compete with nearby communities.
-Toton will also be an internationally significant exemplar net-zero carbon mixed-use community that showcases next generation living.